Court of Indian Offenses

-Dual Jeopardy controversy
+Dual Sovereignty controversy

 The CFR court is an Article I federal court, operating under the authority of the United States Secretary of the Interior.
 The CFR court only tries misdemeanor crimes, while the jurisdiction to try more serious felony crimes is vested with the United States Attorney’s Offices.
 However, U.S, Attorneys often decline to prosecute felony cases in Indian Country, which leads CFR court prosecutors to prosecute felony offenders using lesser included misdemeanor offenses in order to ensure that serious offenders receive at least some jail time.

 This happened in the case of Denezpi v.
 United States, where the suspect, Merle Denezpi, an enrolled member of the Navajo Nation, raped a female enrolled member of the Navajo Nation on the reservation of the Ute Mountain Ute Tribe.
 The CFR prosecutor charged Denezpi with Aggravated Battery, a misdemeanor charge.
 Denezpi plead not guilty under an Alford plea, and was sentenced to time served.
 Unsatisfied with this result, the U.S. Attorney then indicted Denezpi for rape.
 Denezpi attempted to have the charge dismissed under double jeopardy rules because Aggravated Battery is a lesser included offense of the charge of rape.
 The government contended that double jeopardy did not exist because the CFR court was exercising tribal prosecutorial authority, not federal authority, in their prosecution of Denezpi.
 On February 22, 2022, the U.S. Supreme Court heard arguments to determine if CFR courts are tribal courts (as the government and the Ute Mountain Ute tribe contend), or if they are simply machinery to allow tribal courts to operate among tribes that lack the resources to operate their own courts.
+On June 13, 2022, the Court decided against Denezpi, stating that no matter what authority prosecutes the case, no matter whether CFR courts are tribal courts or federal courts, the source of the dual sovereignty doctrine is the plurality of the authorities where the offences originated from: since the Aggravated Battery charge was defined by the tribal authority and the rape charge was federal, they originated from two different sovereigns and therefore could be both prosecuted.